choderalab/openmm7tutorials/b2ar_membrane/charmm_example.md

 file, a chemical structure is instantiated which can then be used to create an OpenMM system.
-A regular `pdb` file can be used for the atomic coordinates or the `CharmmCrdFile` or `CharmmRstFile` class can be used to read the CHARMM coordinate files.
+A regular `pdb` file can be used for the atomic coordinates or the `CharmmCrdFile` or `CharmmRstFile` class can be used to read CHARMM coordinate files.
 Files containing forcefield definitions come in a variety of formats such as `prm`, `par`, `top`, `rtf`, `inp` and `str` should be loaded into a `CharmmParameterSet` object.
 This object is then included as the first parameter when `createSystem()` is called on the chemical structure.
-Below is a snipet of code to demonstrate how to use CHARMM files in an OpenmMM script.
+Listing 1 demonstrate how to use CHARMM files in an OpenmMM script.

 ```
 from simtk.openmm.app import *